 25th of May is coming closer and closer and companies getting hectic to prepare themselves for DSGVO or

 makes no difference.
-According to the new regulation a 16-year-old girl that blogs about their ponies have to fulfill the same requirements as a Global Company.
-The difference is: The global company has lawyers, developers and many other people that spend hours, days and weeks to get their website ready.
-But the 16-year-old one doesn’t have weather the time, nor the knowledge nor the skills to know everything about this topic.
-What happens (and for sure it will happen) when this law comes to power and those “special” lawyers will start to sue exactly those kind of people?
-What chance does this kind of people have to defend themselves?
+According to the new regulation a 16-year-old girl who blogs about their ponies has to fulfill the same requirements as a Global Company.
+The difference is: The global company has lawyers, developers and many other people that spend hours, days, and weeks getting their website ready.
+But the 16-year-old one doesn’t have weather the time, the knowledge or the skills to know everything about this topic.
+What happens (and for sure it will happen) when this law comes to power and those “special” lawyers will start to sue exactly those kinds of people?
+What chance do these kinds of people have to defend themselves?
 They won’t have one because they are clearly violating the law given.
 So for that kind of people is the only option to get free advice from someone that has the skills or to shut down their blog or webpage.
-So, in the end, the good reason for regulating the power of Facebook and Google can lead to some sort of censorship because only the skilled users can allow themselves to run their website.
+So, in the end, the good reason for regulating the power of Facebook and Google can lead to some sort of censorship because only skilled users can allow themselves to run their websites.
 I’m quite sure that this is NOT the intention of having the world wide web.
-It was created for providing content, information and to share.
+It was created for providing content, and information and to share.

-Empower the user instead of forcing content provider to study law.
+Empower the user instead of forcing the content provider to study law.